 Then, you will grow to love each and every one of them.
 Empathy can go a long way to resolving relationship issues, even in business.
 Be aware that many customers really think they are right.

-No one wants to be told that they are wrong either.
-That’s a big lesson in learning how to deal with difficult customers.
+No one wants to be told that they are wrong, either.
+That’s a big lesson in dealing with difficult customers.

 6. Always Stay Calm with Difficult Customers